Memotech-Bill/pico-filesystem/README.md

    ````

-2. Static constant structures providing vectors into your routines
+2. Static constant structures providing vectors into your routines.
+If a
+   routine is not implemented, include a NULL pointer in the place of
+   that routine.

    ````
    static const struct pfs_v_pfs yfs_v_pfs =